Do I Need Orthotics? Clear Signs to Know

 Whether standing on your feet for long work shifts or walking for extended periods, these routines only lead to burning heels and swollen arches.
 The increased muscle fatigue and swelling restricts the blood flow and can even decrease the elasticity of the tendons and ligaments in your feet.
 In this scenario, orthotics can promote blood circulation and reduce the stress on the posterior tibial tendon.

 People who have diabetes have to keep their blood sugar levels in check.
 If the blood sugar control is poor, the risk of complications and organ damage increases greatly.
 One complication related to poor diabetes control is peripheral neuropathy where the nerves in the feet lose their sensation, leaving the feet prone to cuts, pressure sores, blisters, and much more.
-The correct use of orthotics for diabetic patients reduces friction in the foot joints, distributes weight throughout the foot, and reduces the risk of foot complications like peripheral neuropathy and others.
+It’s better to visit a podiatrist if you are considering using orthotics for managing these diabetic foot complications.

 Many lower limb surgeries can affect how you carry your feet.
 One of the best examples is an ACL (anterior cruciate ligament) reconstruction surgery, which can easily change the gait, creating unnecessary pressure on joints and the feet.
 The swelling from this gait change further slows down the recovery process.
 If they notice poor posture, gait, and alignment, podiatrists and orthopedic surgeons can recommend orthotics in combination with adequate physical therapy sessions.